Knowledge Hub

 Other things you should consider if the Government proceeds as it proposes include:

 • Financial Ombudsman Service – You would need to familiarise yourself with the FOS’ framework as it could have fundamental business model implications.
-You would also need to ensure that your complaints policies and procedures reflect the consumer’s right to complain.
+You would also need to ensure that your complaints policies and procedures reflect the consumer’s right to complain, as FOS protection will now apply to BNPL agreements.

-• Credit reporting – BNPL providers would be required to provide clear, consistent, and timely credit reporting of newly regulated agreement across the three main credit reference agencies.
+• Credit reporting – BNPL providers would be required to provide clear, consistent, and timely credit reporting of newly regulated agreements across the three main credit reference agencies.
 This reporting would assist lenders when assessing whether to lend to the consumer, so it would be important that you put in place adequate systems in place order to collate and extract that data which would need to be reported in a timely manner.

 • New systems and processes – You would need to consider whether you need to develop new systems to assess customer affordability and credit risk.
-The FCA would consult on what form creditworthiness assessments will take.
+The FCA is expected to consult on the specific requirements for creditworthiness assessments under the new regulatory regime.
+These assessments will need to ensure that BNPL providers can responsibly evaluate a consumer’s ability to repay without causing financial distress.

 How would the proposed regulations affect businesses?